 In a securities lending transaction, a Fund will loan securities it holds in its portfolio to a borrower for a fee.
 In a repurchase transaction, a Fund sells securities it holds in its portfolio at one price, and agrees to buy them back later from the same party with the expectation of a profit.
 In a reverse repurchase transaction, a Fund buys securities for cash at one price and agrees to sell them back to the same party with the expectation of a profit.

 Written procedures have been developed with respect to securities lending monitoring and reporting.
-Risk management procedures or simulations are generally not used to test the Funds' portfolio under stress conditions.
+At present, there are no simulations used to test the Funds' portfolios under stress conditions to measure risk.